-Along with diagnosing COPD, this tool can also help track progression of disease and assist in staging and even help to determine the best way to proceed with treatment.
+Along with diagnosing COPD, this test can also help track progression of the disease, assist in staging, and even help to determine treatments that might be most effective.

 Just as that percentage was able to confirm a diagnosis of COPD, it will also let your doctor know how the disease is progressing.

 Your doctor will use the spirometer to regularly monitor your lung function and help track the progression of your disease.

 The test is used to help determine COPD staging and, depending on your FEV1 and FVC readings, you’ll be staged based on the following:

 COPD stage 1

 The first stage is considered mild.
 Your FEV1is equal to or greater than the predicted normal values with an FEV1/FVC less than 70 percent.

 In this stage, your symptoms are most likely to be very mild.

 COPD stage 2

 Your FEV1 will fall between 50 percent and 79 percent of the predicted normal values with an FEV1/FVC of less than 70 percent.